myscriptbox-org/ssh-man/README.md

-# man page for ssh-man.
+# man page for ssh-man
 ## NAME
 **ssh-man** manages the ssh key database and ssh links to remote accounts